 [Branching Out: Attiring for the Public Memorial and the Family Tree]

-On the morning of the second day, ahead of the public memorial, the venue fills with the fourth generation, great-grandchildren donning blue mourning garments.
-Within the traditional Hakka mourning system, the color of the attire clearly delineates the generational hierarchy: white for children, black for grandchildren, and blue for great-grandchildren.
+On the morning of the second day, ahead of the public memorial, the venue fills with the fourth generation: great-grandchildren donning blue mourning garments.
+Within the traditional Hakka mourning system, the color of the attire signifies the generational hierarchy: white for children, black for grandchildren, and blue for great-grandchildren.
 The young boy in the lower right wears a blue headband adorned with a red patch, a symbol of blessing in an auspicious funeral honoring a centenarian.
 My grandfather raised seven children, cultivating a family tree so sprawling that the Master of Ceremonies couldn't help but remark, "There are too many descendants; the venue might be too crowded."
 This logistical concern is, in truth, the highest praise for a long, fruitful life.
 The days-long traditional rituals are exhausting, as evident in the resting great-grandson, yet through the intimate act of helping one another dress, the family tenderly solidifies kinship bonds that span four generations, physicalizing their tight-knit connection during this long goodbye.

 [Final Words]

 Before the doors open for the public memorial, the deeply private "Family Memorial" (家祭) takes place.
-In the foreground, daughters clad in traditional white mourning robes and coarse hemp hoods kneel in deep reverence.
+In the foreground, daughters dressed in traditional white mourning robes and coarse hemp hoods kneel in deep reverence.
 At this moment, the Master of Ceremonies reads a eulogy on their behalf.
-Eschewing grandiose rhetoric, the eulogy reflects the pragmatic, deeply grounded love typical of Taiwanese families: "Dad, you worked hard your whole life to raise us.
+Eschewing grandiose rhetoric, the eulogy reflects the pragmatic, grounded love typical of Taiwanese families: "Dad, you worked hard your whole life to raise us.
 When you reach the Pure Land, please don't be frugal anymore; buy whatever you desire."
 To the right stands a "Li Sheng" (Ritual Attendant), a modern funeral professional in a black suit and white gloves.
 His stylized hand gestures gracefully direct the rhythm of the bows and serve as a respectful acknowledgment on behalf of the deceased.
-This photograph brilliantly layers three elements: the ancient, heavy grief of the kneeling family; the calm, professional structure of modern funeral rites; and the serene portrait of my grandfather in the background, quietly receiving his descendants' final farewell.
+This photograph layers three elements: the ancient, heavy grief of the kneeling family; the calm, professional structure of modern funeral rites; and the serene portrait of my grandfather in the background, receiving his descendants' final farewell.

 [最後的叮嚀]